enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Add Favorite Country
 --------------------

-Now that the "Country" content type is installed, we can create new countries using the Content Manager.
+Now that the "Country" content type is installed, we can create new countries using the `Content Manager <../developer/content-domain/content-manager.html>`_.

 #.
 Select the "Hello World" site from the navigation tree
 #.
 Choose "New" and select "Country" from the list of content types.